gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	What Cycle 38 added is that even after such renewed restabilization, stronger asymmetry can reopen a genuine second break corridor, meaning coherence is also tracking the resilience boundary of the second stable-joint regime rather than merely repeating earlier success labels.
 -	What Cycle 39 added is that once this second break corridor crosses threshold, coherence again supports clean de-confirmation: the re-promoted shared state can be downgraded into a weaker relational / separating configuration without denial, drama, or immediate total severance.
 -	What Cycle 40 adds is that such second-arc renewed de-confirmation need not accelerate directly into clearer separation: coherence can again support a lower-order relational settling state in which the past remains structurally active inside the downgraded present.
+-	What Cycle 41 adds is that when such a downgraded plateau persists across another slice, memory is no longer best described as stored description alone, but as active lower-order organization: the past continues to constrain the present as a dynamics phenomenon.
+-	This suggests a stronger formulation for the prototype: coherence is not conserved as static identity, but through constrained transformation of organizational form.
+-	In that sense, coherence behaves less like a fixed state-property and more like a conserved-yet-transforming selector: prior organization remains causally active by reappearing as the constraint-structure of later downgraded or reconfigured states.

 This suggests that coherence is not merely a measured field property in the schema.
-It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, disciplined weak reopening after restart, provisional weak continuation under mixed support, soft failed reopening under stronger mismatch, renewed provisional relation after a near-miss, bounded restrengthening of renewed relation when support persists, threshold-nearing joint promotion, bounded stable-joint promotion when threshold is genuinely crossed, disciplined maintenance of a promoted joint state under early internal stress, bounded restabilization after that stress is reabsorbed, renewed serious break pressure when resilience limits are approached again, clean post-promotion downgrade when the shared state genuinely loses support, stabilization of a weaker relational plateau after de-confirmation, gradual loosening of that lower-order plateau when its own support weakens, eventual restoration of a clearer independent-separation reading once that lower-order support becomes too thin, stabilization of that restored independent state as a new mainline, renewed weak recovery pressure against even that stabilized independent state, strengthening of that recovery pressure into an emerging lower-order relation, persistence of that lower-order return as a durable corridor, further strengthening of that corridor without premature re-promotion, approach of that corridor toward the re-promotion boundary without premature crossing, clean renewed promotion once that occupied threshold is genuinely crossed again, renewed restabilization after early internal stress inside the re-promoted shared state, renewed harsher break pressure once that second shared regime is tested more severely, clean second-arc de-confirmation once the re-promoted shared state again loses enough support, and second-arc weaker-relation settling rather than binary collapse.
+It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, disciplined weak reopening after restart, provisional weak continuation under mixed support, soft failed reopening under stronger mismatch, renewed provisional relation after a near-miss, bounded restrengthening of renewed relation when support persists, threshold-nearing joint promotion, bounded stable-joint promotion when threshold is genuinely crossed, disciplined maintenance of a promoted joint state under early internal stress, bounded restabilization after that stress is reabsorbed, renewed serious break pressure when resilience limits are approached again, clean post-promotion downgrade when the shared state genuinely loses support, stabilization of a weaker relational plateau after de-confirmation, gradual loosening of that lower-order plateau when its own support weakens, eventual restoration of a clearer independent-separation reading once that lower-order support becomes too thin, stabilization of that restored independent state as a new mainline, renewed weak recovery pressure against even that stabilized independent state, strengthening of that recovery pressure into an emerging lower-order relation, persistence of that lower-order return as a durable corridor, further strengthening of that corridor without premature re-promotion, approach of that corridor toward the re-promotion boundary without premature crossing, clean renewed promotion once that occupied threshold is genuinely crossed again, renewed restabilization after early internal stress inside the re-promoted shared state, renewed harsher break pressure once that second shared regime is tested more severely, clean second-arc de-confirmation once the re-promoted shared state again loses enough support, second-arc weaker-relation settling rather than binary collapse, and persistence of that downgraded plateau as active transformed organization.

+More strongly now, the prototype supports a candidate first-law-style interpretation:

+**constrained conservation of coherence through transformation**

+Under that reading, coherence is conserved not by preserving identical visible form, but by preserving causal organizational influence across transformed regimes.
+What persists is not sameness, but structured constraint.
+That is why coherence can function as a selection device: transformed prior organization continues to shape the next viable state.
 That is highly relevant to the RGPx framing of the prototype.

+---

+### 10b.
+First-law implication emerging from the prototype

+The cycles now support a stronger conceptual interpretation aligned with the RGPx framing:

+-	coherence is not best understood as static preservation of one privileged form
+-	it persists by transforming across regimes
+-	what is conserved is not exact visible structure, but constrained organizational influence
+-	past organization remains active by shaping the space of viable next states

+This suggests the following working formulation:

+> **Constrained conservation of coherence through transformation**

+In prototype terms, this means:
+-	stable joint choreography can degrade into weaker relation without disappearing without trace
+-	weaker relation can persist as an active lower-order plateau
+-	that plateau can later loosen, recover, or support renewed promotion
+-	each later state remains shaped by transformed prior organization rather than beginning from zero

+So memory here is not merely archival retention.
+It appears operationally as the continued causal activity of transformed prior coherence.
+That is why selection through coherence is non-binary: the past remains structurally active inside the downgraded present.

 ---